Ducasse/cargo/README.md

 	package: 'MyProject';
 	fetch
 ```
-It will fetch packages into the unique instance of the MCCacheRepository.
-If you want to ftech packages into a specific folder, the use the *#fetchInto:* message.
+It will fetch packages in the unique instance of the MCCacheRepository.
+If you want to fetch packages into a specific folder, the use the *#fetchInto:* message.
 ```smalltalk
 Cargo new
 	package: 'MyProject';